-The Retirement Plan has investment in shares of stock of the Parent Company amounting to P73.8 million and P84.8 million as at December 31, 2019 and 2018, respectively.
+The Retirement Plan has investment in shares of stock of the Parent Company amounting to P63.4 million and P73.8 million as at December 31, 2020 and 2019, respectively.

-The Group's retirement fund is exposed to a short term risk since 50% of it is in equities.
+The Group's retirement fund is exposed to a short term risk since 42% of it is in equities.
 On the long term, should there be any major corrections in the local equities market, the correction should have a positive impact of the fund since historically the equities market have always outperformed the fixed income market in the long term.

-There are no outstanding balances arising from transactions between the Retirement Plan and the Group as at December 31, 2019 and 2018.
+There are no outstanding balances arising from transactions between the Retirement Plan and the Group as at December 31, 2020 and 2019.
 Except as stated above, there were no other transactions entered into during the year by the Retirement Plan relating to the Group.

-In 2019, the sensitivity analysis below has been determined based on reasonably possible changes of each significant assumption on the defined benefit obligation as at the end of the reporting period, assuming all other assumptions were held constant:
+In 2020, the sensitivity analysis below has been determined based on reasonably possible changes of each significant assumption on the defined benefit obligation as at the end of the reporting period, assuming all other assumptions were held constant:

+2020 2019

-Increase (Decrease) Increase (Decrease) in
+Increase (Decrease) Increase (Decrease) in Increase (Decrease) Increase (Decrease) in

-in Basis Points Defined Benefit Obligation
+in Basis Points Defined Benefit Obligation in Basis Points Defined Benefit Obligation

-Discount rate +100 (₽74,947)
+Discount rate +100 (₽93,212) +100 (₽74,947)

--100 91,698
+-100 114,817 -100 91,698

-Future salary increases +100 91,527
+Future salary increases +100 110,299 +100 91,527

--100 (77,054)
+-100 (91,972) -100 (77,054)